Whiplash (medicine): Rehabilitation (e.g. physical therapy)

 Active treatments are light repetitive exercises that work the area to maintain normality.
 Basic information is also given to teach the patient that exercises as instructed will not cause any damage to their neck.
 These exercises are done at home or under the care of a health professional.
 When beginning a rehabilitation regimen, it's important to begin with slow movements which include cervical rotation until pain threshold three to five times per day, flexion and extension of the shoulder joint by moving the arms up and down two to three times, and combining shoulder raises while inhaling and releasing the shoulder raise while exhaling.
 Soderlund and colleagues also recommend that these exercises should be done every day until pain starts to dissipate.
 Early mobilization is important for preventing chronic pain, but pain experienced from these exercises might cause psychological symptoms that could have negative impact on recovery.
-Rosenfeld found that doing active exercises as often as once every waken hour during one month after trauma decreases the need for sick leave three years after trauma from 25% to 5.7%.
+Rosenfeld found that doing active exercises as often as once every waking hour during one month after trauma decreases the need for sick leave three years after trauma from 25% to 5.7%.

 Passive treatments such as acupuncture, massage therapy, and stimulation may sometimes be used as a complement to active exercises.
 Return to normal activities of daily living should be encouraged as soon as possible to maximize and expedite full recovery.